Close popup

 We also run a climatic risk model to assess the level of permanence of the biomass carbon stock that is being saved as a result of the project activity.
 This ensemble of methods allows us to rate the project’s performance from many different angles.

 To ensure that our framework is rigorous and well-informed, we recently presented it to a Framework Review Committee (January 2023).
 The committee included academics, industry experts, project developers and customers who provided valuable feedback and insights into our work.
-The framework will be released in the upcoming weeks.

-Some early insights from the framework development process:
+Some insights from the framework development process:

 • Over-crediting risk is valid: as a direct result of the challenge of measuring carbon reductions, the main risk of improved cookstove projects is over-crediting.
 In order to address this risk, project developers can implement rigorous baseline assessments to identify households that genuinely need the stoves and are likely to use them as intended.
 They can also provide education and training on the proper use of the stoves and follow up with households to ensure that the stoves are being used as intended.
 In order to assess the risk level of over-crediting, Sylvera: